Yeon-Tak Chang: An Endless Journey to Unknown Space

 The vitality of the human spirit is brought to bear in each piece as it is repeatedly engaged in a search for form and meaning.
 “Sculpting is touching nature,” Yeon-Tak experiences, “That kind of process is like prayer – the repeated pounding is like a mantra or chanting.
 It makes the emptiness inside into meaning.”
 Yeon-Tak considers, “My Eastern thinking finds beauty in the harmony of art.
 Art means beauty; beauty is art.
 Without harmony you cannot make good art.
 Harmony is love.”

 The aesthetic, philosophical and spiritual representations manifested in Yeon-Tak’s images are universal.
 He says very little about each sculpture and may call a piece Abstract or Study.
 He states, “I like untitled pieces, when I give a title to a piece people think in that precise vein.
 I would rather people consider their own reflections.”
 The sculpture serves as an individual silent echo for artist and viewer, though Yeon-Tak acknowledges, “Sometimes some people cannot catch the echo.
 They cannot touch or reach out.”
-Just as the artist must physically and spiritually encounter the raw stone to find meaning and healing, in order to reach the waves of the inner sky, the art viewer must also struggle to quiet the stresses placed on the modem mind and soul.
+Just as the artist must physically and spiritually encounter the raw stone to find meaning and healing, in order to reach the waves of the inner sky, the art viewer must also struggle to quiet the stresses placed on the modern mind and soul.

 We all crave the simplicity of nature and earth which Yeon-Tak touches upon in his confrontation with stone.
 His work is his story and it is our story.
 As Yeon-Tak muses: